Mujahidshafi/PG_Inventory_Management/README.md

 * 🧠 A clean, easy-to-use dashboard to view and update inventory
 * 🔄 Real-time updates so users always know what's in stock
-* 👥 Separate access levels for admins and regular users help mantain security
+* 👥 Separate access levels for admins and regular users help maintain security
 * 🗃️ A reliable database to store all their product, user, and sales data
 * 🔐 Includes a secure login system with password protection